qilin-editor/qilin-app/README.md

     - Embedded videos
     - Math formulas
     - Todo/Done
-- `Sketch mode` which allows you to create and edit images quickly
+- `Sketch mode` which allows you to create and edit sketches quickly
 - `Formulas mode` which allows you to write complex mathematical formulas

-## Contributiong
+## Contributing

 ### Contributors and community